afspies/haiku_probe/README.md

 tracked with github, you might still want to store some data for testing purposes.

-Either way, you can create a `haiku_template/data` folder in which you can organize the data.
+Either way, you can create a `haiku_probe/data` folder in which you can organize the data.
 As you can see in the test scripts, and in the analysis scripts, this provides a standard file-system location for the data at:

     import os.path as op
-    import haiku_template as sb
+    import haiku_probe as sb
     data_path = op.join(sb.__path__[0], 'data')